arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 ***
 <div class = "answer">

 Flags can be important whether you're writing code or using a regular expressions checker, so it's not true that flags only matter for Perl code.

 Flags are declared outside of the definition of a regular expression, so the second statement is also false.
 The last two statements are true.

-Flags alter the rules around regular expression parsing, and one common flag is "global", written with a "g", which allows for multiple matches.
+Flags alter the rules around regular expression parsing, and one common flag is "global," written with a `g`, which allows for multiple matches.

 </div>
 ***